Ayano20136819/SRUS-AS-Games/knowledge-and-reflection.md

 > These function are all hash functions.
 > This is because they convert any input key (string, number) into a integer value within a
 > fixed range.
-> Evey key is guaranteed to be mapped to an index within the range 0 to size - 1, and this
-> index is used to access the hash table.
+> Evey key is guaranteed to be mapped to an index within the between `0` and `size - 1`, which is used to access the hash table.

 2. What are the advantages and disadvantages of each of the above hash functions?
 Evaluate in terms of uniformity, determinism, efficiency, collision resistance, sensitivity to input changes, and security[1](#Reference).
 You may need to do some reasearch to answer this question 😱
 >